TheSpydog/CSharp-Project-Template-for-VSCode/README.md

 - [Visual Studio 2017](https://visualstudio.microsoft.com/vs/) or [Build Tools for Visual Studio 2017](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017) (required for Windows to get MSBuild)

 **Instructions:**
-- Download and unzip the zip archive.
+- Download and unzip the ZIP archive.
-- Copy, paste, and rename the folder to the name of your new project.
+- Copy the Template folder and paste it wherever you want.
+Rename it to the name of your new project.
 - Rename the csproj file from `<project_name>` to the intended name of your project.
 - Do a Find+Replace for `<project_name>` in the files to change every occurence in the sample `Program.cs`, `tasks.json`, and `launch.json`.
 - From the Command Pallete, run the "Restore Project" build task to initialize the project.